SAILResearch/replication-23-harsh-model_recycling/README.md

 ## Results

 - RQ1 – The results for RQ1 are available under `/rq1.ipynb` notebook [here](https://github.com/SAILResearch/replication-23-harsh-model_recycling/tree/rq1).
-- RQ2 – To look at the analysis of all variant results, please refer to `/analysis.ipynb` notebook.
+- RQ2 – To look at the analysis of all variant results, please refer to the following notebooks
+  - `/analysis.ipynb` notebook for random forest variants
+  - `/analysis-lr.ipynb` notebook for logistic regression variants
+  - `/analysis-nn.ipynb` notebook for deep neural network variants
 - RQ3 - For latency evaluation of best variants, please refer to `/latency.ipynb` notebook under their branch listed in [variants](#variants) table.

 ## Variants

-The results for each project are available in `/experiment-apache-<<project_name_here>>.ipynb` notebook under each recycling strategy variant, which resides in its independent branch as listed below.
+The source code to replicate the results for each project under each recycling strategy variant is available in its independent branch as listed below.

 | **Strategy**       | **# Variant** | **Link to Variant Branch**                                                          |
 | ------------------ | ------------- | ----------------------------------------------------------------------------------- |